 These rotations are your "real world" chance to practice what you have learned.
-Hard work, motivation, commitment, resilience and enthusiasm will be rewarded with newfound knowledge and skills!
-You gain personal satisfaction and self-respect in knowing that you are trying to improve the health outcomes and quality of life for these patients.
+Hard work, motivation, commitment, resilience and enthusiasm will be rewarded with newfound knowledge, skills and confidence!
+You gain personal satisfaction and self-respect in knowing that you are working to improve the health outcomes and quality of life for these patients.

 The final component of the program is the Summative Phase, which typically occurs just prior to graduation.
 During this time, the faculty will assess the readiness of a senior student for graduation.
-This component of the program is designed to gauge medical knowledge, clinical and interpersonal skills and to evaluate the student's ability to apply these traits in clinically relevant scenarios and meet program expectations of a graduate.
+This component of the program is designed to gauge medical knowledge, clinical skills, interpersonal communication skills, clinical decision makingand professionalism.
+It will evaluate the student's ability to apply these traits in clinically relevant scenarios and meet the program's expectations of a graduate.